 A Chicago native, Father Foley entered the Society of Jesus in 1954.
 He earned a BA in Latin from Xavier University in Cincinnati and holds an MA in Sociology and an M.Ed. from Loyola University in Chicago.
 From 1961 to 1995 he served the Jesuit missions in Peru, working primarily in education.
 He served as President of two of Peru's Jesuit K-12 schools.

 He returned to Chicago in 1995 to collaborate in establishing Cristo Rey Jesuit High School.
 He was named President of the school in 1996 and served for eight years.
 During his tenure, he oversaw the effort to establish the school, hiring of all personnel, student recruitment, and the construction of 150,000 square feet of classroom and recreation space.
-Father Foley raised more than $26 million during this eight-year term and left Cristo Rey Jesuit High School with a $2 million endowment.
-More importantly, he established the tradition and spirit of a school that has become a national model.
+Father Foley raised more than $26 million during this eight-year term and established the tradition and spirit of a school that has become a national model.
 In January of 2005, he assumed the presidency of the Cristo Rey Network of which he is presently Chair Emeritus.

-Dr. George V. Fornero joined the Cristo Rey Network in July 2015.
-As Chief Academic Officer, he directly supports the leadership development of Network principals as well as the strengthening of classroom teaching and learning through regular school visits, ongoing curriculum development, and professional development activities for both teachers and school leaders.
+Dr. Mary Kearney joined the Cristo Rey Network as Chief Academic Officer in July 2018.
+As Chief Academic Officer, she directly supports the leadership development of Network principals as well as the strengthening of classroom teaching and learning through regular school visits, ongoing curriculum development, and professional development activities for both teachers and school leaders.

 Michael Heidkamp, Director of Leadership Development and Support